Understanding Sweat and Cystic Fibrosis

 Some babies with cystic fibrosis have meconium ileus, a blockage of the intestine that occurs shortly after birth.

 Until the 1980s, most deaths from cystic fibrosis occurred in children and teenagers.
 Today, with improved treatments, people with cystic fibrosis live, on average, to be more than 35 years old.
-However, respiratory failure is the most common cause of death among people with cystic fibrosis.
+However, respiratory failure is the most common cause of death among people with this condition.